 July 12, 2018

 I wonder how many of you have had this scenario happen; Cool new hairstyle picked out, only to be told “that cut is not right for you” by your stylist?
 How many of you have ever had a “bad” haircut?
 Probably most of us!
 And if we wanted to be real honest, it wasn’t the technical part of the cut that was bad, it was that it was not a good haircut for our face shape.
+On this page, we’ll peel back the mystery of face shapes and how it can affect our haircut choices.

 In reality, face shape is only part of what a stylist should be looking at when recommending a style for a client.
 Things like how the person will be styling it at home, balance, and the clients profile are all something that should also go into that decision of what will look the best on a particular client.

-Oval is the ideal face shape and if you have features that are square, the best thing for softening those corners is some soft face framing that begins near the eyes.
+If you have features that are square, the best thing for softening those corners is some soft face framing that begins near the eyes.
 It will keep the visual space that is seen in that oval shape.

 For a round shaped face, the goal needs to be elongating such as a shoulder length bob with a shallow side part.
 This will draw the eye upward, achieving the desired effect.